rasesh1/Tensorflow_professional_certificate/README.md

 # Tensorflow_professional_certificate
-Jupyter Lecture Notebooks and exercises for the specialization from coursera
+Jupyter Lecture Notebooks and exercises for the Tensorflow Developer Professional specialization from coursera